A 'Crazy' Idea with Great Results

 Talk about coming bearing gifts!
 The building is twenty thousand square feet on four and a half acres of land.
 Previously, it had served as the location for an Adventist school and was also being rented to another ministry.

 It wasn’t a feeling he could shake off.
-Cranson described it as “a strong impression that settled on him.”
+Kreiger described it as “a strong impression that settled on him.”
 He wrote later about his response after discerning that the church was to give the property away, “Well, that’s a crazy idea!
 But the thought persisted.”

 Both men were aware of the trend, the increased number of Hispanic members within their tradition.
 More space needed to be created to welcome them.

-He shared the news with the Hispanic congregation and was greeted by the principal elder of the church with a hug.
+Cranson shared the news with the Hispanic congregation and was greeted by the principal elder of the church with a hug.
 The squeeze seemed to release any feelings of anxiety, which were replaced with joy.
 A sweet relief!

 Cranson described it as “what God has so beautifully orchestrated.”
+Praying hands had brought these two congregations together.
 God’s hands had brought it all together.
-Praying hands had brought these two congregations together.

 Pastor Cranson thought, We have just given away a million-dollar asset.
 He looked out at the congregation the following Sunday and noted the sweet fellowship as they shared Communion.
 “Rather than a divided church, we witnessed perhaps the greatest Communion attendance ever in church,” he said.